HasthoRahtomo/Gradle-Cucumber-Test/README.md

 - execute the gherkin feature file

 The report will appear in the "report" folder.
 The reports contain .html and .json files

+## Setup and Configuration

+- Clone this repository
+- Run the gradle.build file for setup
+- Type "./gradlew cucumber" in terminal